 “Come now, you who say, “Today or tomorrow we will go to such and such a city, spend a year there, buy and sell, and make a profit…”

-If playing God with others entails picturing ourselves better than others and putting them down (4:11-12), then playing God with ourselves is behaving as if we are the final authority in life.
+If playing God with others entails picturing ourselves better than others and putting them down (4:11-12), then playing God with ourselves behaves as if we are the final authority in life.

 Literally, the words “come now” are go now in the original.
 James goads his readers into listening to him.
 He confronts critics who attempt to take the place of God, occupying the space only God can inhabit.